bigsmoke/xjot/README.md

 # xjot

-XJot is a sparse, a bit more human-readable representation of XML
+XJot is a sparse representation of XML that requires less typing and squinting than regular XML.